syntasso/kratix-docs/docs/workshop/part-ii/05-updating-status.md

 As we saw in [scheduling](./04-scheduling-promise.md), within the Pipeline container file system, Kratix mounts a [`/kratix/metadata`](../main/reference/resources/workflows#metadata) directory to manage important configuration that is independent of the Resources definitions for your State Store.

-Similar to writing scheduling rules to `/kratix/metadata/scheduling.yaml`, you will write changes to the Resource status to the `/kratix/metadata/status.yaml` file.
+Similar to writing destination selector rules to `/kratix/metadata/destination-selectors.yaml`, you will write changes to the Resource status to the `/kratix/metadata/status.yaml` file.

 - The `status.yaml` file can contain arbitrary key values, with the `message` key being a special key that is communicated back to the user when running `kubectl get elastic-cloud`.
 - All other key-value pairs are viewable by getting the full Resource definition.